F-O-N-S-E-C-A/Apollo/README.md

 ## Description

 This project represents my MSc Thesis, focused on developing an Omnidirectional robot designed to efficiently transport hospital materials.
 The robot incorporates advanced reinforcement learning techniques to dynamically adapt and navigate through diverse environments, while also learning to perform new tasks through trial and error.
-By leveraging the power of reinforcement learning, the robot can continuously learn and improve its navigation skills in previously unseen environments.

 ### Features